-As an independent voice to government, Jobs Queensland is a conduit for communication and a vehicle for change.
+As an independent voice to Government, Jobs Queensland is a conduit for communication and a vehicle for change.
 Together with its partners, Jobs Queensland works to shape a prosperous future for Queensland’s economy and society.

-Jobs Queensland's function
+Jobs Queensland's functions

 Jobs Queensland brings together industry, industry associations and peak bodies, regions, communities, employers and unions to:

-- provide strategic advice on future skills needs, helping government to prioritise its investment in vocational education and training
+- provide strategic advice on future skills needs, helping Government to prioritise its investment in vocational education and training

 - offer strategic advice on apprenticeships and traineeships to build on their role as a key pathway to employment and a skilled workforce